 I needn’t have been so anxious.
 While it may seem counter-intuitive, long-term travel can work out to be cheaper than your everyday life at home.
 Flights are an expensive up-front outlay, but these days there are plenty of budget airlines, travel deals and reward flight points to help keep costs down.
 I chose to book a pre-planned set of round-the-world flights, which cost less than if I’d have booked them individually.
 Plus, I ended up collecting enough points to completely pay for a flight back to the UK from Thailand.

-Otherwise, if you’re travelling in places like Southeast Asia, you will find you don’t need to spend much money.
-Meals are cheap, especially street food.
+Otherwise, one of the many benefits of travelling in places like Southeast Asia is you won’t need to spend much money.
+Meals here are cheap, especially street food.

 Read my post on the best way to manage your money while travelling.